Git Submodule

 On GitLab or GitHub, there will be symbolic links to the Git projects for the submodules.

-Remove Submodules in Our Own Git Projects
+Remove Submodules In Our Own Git Projects

 It used to be very tricky to remove the Git submodules.
 However, the latest protocol for the new versions of Git makes life easier.
 To remove the TensorFlow submodule we just added.